mca91/ITEWR_DC_Course/chapter2.md

 --- type:NormalExercise lang:r xp: skills: key:2bb531e9cd
 ## Regression when X is a Dummy Variable

+In this exercise, you will visualize some of the results from the last exercise.

 ```{r}
 plot(x = ??? , y = ???,